opc-cpvp/sondage-survey-external/README.md

 13) The bundle.js is getting to 40Mb.
 Figure out what makes it so big.
 14) Build the preview page using the same logic as for pdf, e.g. creating a new survey.
 There is too much blank wasted spaces with the existing one because we are hidding divs instead of not having them
-15) (PBR) When using the element property 'startWithNewLine' it is crashing during 'Preview' mode.
-	For now we're not using startWithNewLine.
-	I have tried updating survey-vue to 1.8.12 but still not working.
-	When using Survey Creator however it is working fine.

 ### Mode details required or help required